How should I apply? / Can I apply online?

 - Please visit the Graduate School Website (link: https://grad.uconn.edu/incoming-students/transitioning/) for a comprehensive list of information to prepare you for graduate school at UConn.

 What are possible clinical education experiences?

-Each student is assigned and required to complete clinical rotations (KINS 5201, 5202, 5203) each semester of the program (except for the first Summer semester).
-Current clinical education experiences are with the following: all UConn varsity sports, high school and small college or private prep or boarding schools (Please visit out Clinical Sites page for more information).
+Each student is assigned and required to complete clinical rotations (KINS 5201, 5202) each semester of the program (except for the first Summer semester).
+Current clinical education experiences are with the following: UConn Division I varsity sports, high school and small college or private prep or boarding schools (Please visit out Clinical Sites page for more information).

 What are my post graduate opportunities?

 Since the UConn athletic training program has traditionally fostered undergraduate students, many of them have continued to graduate school, securing graduate assistant Athletic Training positions.
 Some examples of the schools recently enrolled at for graduate studies include Old Dominion University, James Madison University, Virginia Tech University, University of North Carolina at Chapel Hill, University of Florida, University of Kentucky, University of Virginia, San Jose State University, Florida International University, Boise State University, George Washington, and North Carolina State University.

-Most of our UConn graduates find jobs in Professional level sports leagues, Division I, II & III colleges, high schools and sports medicine clinics.
+Most of our UConn graduates find jobs in Professional level sports leagues, Division I, II & III colleges, high schools, sports medicine clinics and non-traditional settings.

 How do I know which courses to take?